codeInDaSpace/Sigmund/README.md

-This a discord music bot intended for my sorority
+This is a discord music bot intended for my sorority

-it has other functions such as an image generator and more commands
+it has other functions/commands from a random image generator to detecting when members move or leave a voice channel

 main library is pytube - which is older so may need to change to a new library